 # initializing the URL list for the batch requests batch_urls = # cleaning up the URLs and creating batches of 10 URLs at a time which_row = 0 for row in reader: which_row = which_row +1 url = row #The URLs are in the 1st column if url == "URL": pass else: try: if "http://" in url: url = url.replace("http://","") if "https://" in url: url = url.replace("https://", "") #making sure that all requests go without a www subdomain if "www." in url: url = url.replace("www.", "") else: pass """ # making sure that all requests go with www if "www." in url: pass else: url = "www." + url """ batch_urls.append(url) if (len(batch_urls) == 10) or (which_row == row_count): print ("New batch...") print (batch_urls) print ("calling Moz...")
 MozDatas = get_MozscapeData(batch_urls) print ("Moz Datas...") print (MozDatas) count = 0 for data in MozDatas: url = batch_urls[count] external_links = data["ueid"] page_authority = data["upa"] domain_authority = data["pda"] print(url,external_links,page_authority,domain_authority) outputWriter.writerow([url,external_links,page_authority,domain_authority]) count += 1 #initialize new batch print ("initializing new batch...") batch_urls = sleep(1) except: outputWriter.writerow([url, "Error", "Error"]) print('ERROR WITH URL: ', url) myFile.close() outputFile.close()

-A good rule when filtering websites by domain authority, is to try and guest blog to those that have higher domain authority than your own website.
-Based on this, we can short the list by Domain Authority and filter out low authority websites.
+When filtering websites by domain authority, a good rule is to try and guest blog to those that have higher domain authority than your own website.
+Based on this, we can shorten the list by Domain Authority and filter out low authority websites.

-If done well this can help us focus our final manual review on around 20 websites in the sweet-spot between 30 and 60 DA.
-Well-established websites tend to be tough to get a reply from, and often have very strict copyright and linking guidelines so I would avoid them; growing websites are more eager for good quality content and it feels more like building a relationship with the team behind them rather than doing you a favor.
+If done well, this can help us focus our final manual review on around 20 websites in the sweet spot between 30 and 60 DA.
+Well-established websites tend to be tough to get a reply from and often have rigorous copyright and linking guidelines so that I would avoid them; growing websites are more eager for good quality content, and it feels more like building a relationship with the team behind them rather than doing you a favor.

 Last but not least, I would still conduct a manual review of a. their publishing guidelines, b. overall quality of the publication, c. link profile & spam score, and d. review some of the existing guest content to confirm that followed links are allowed.